Video: How to Connect Wires to Terminal Screws

 As a timesaver for electricians, some outlets can be wired by pressing stripped wires into holes on the back of the outlet.
 This wiring method is allowed by the electrical code, but it isn’t good practice since these stab-in connections can loosen over time and cause problems.
 Look for these stab-in connections as you troubleshoot your dead outlet.
 Tug each wire to check for loose connections.

 If you find loose stab-in connections, don’t just reinsert the wire.
 Instead, cut and strip the end of the wire and connect it to the screw terminal on the side of the outlet.
-Or better yet, cut and strip all of the wires and connect them to a new outlet (Photo 3).
+Or better yet, cut and strip all of the wires and connect them to a new outlet (as illustrated in the photo above).

 Check wire connectors for loose wires

 A wire that’s come loose from a wire connector is another problem that can cause a dead outlet.
-Follow the steps in Photos 1 and 2 to find and fix this type of loose connection.
+Follow the steps below to find and fix this type of loose connection.